Mr-Jess/what-i-learned-in-week-0/jesses-week-0.md

 ---

 * HELLO code _enthusiasts_!
-My name is Jesse Passeri.
-Today below, is a list of coding terminology I have learned so far in week 0.
-Most terms at first seem complicated, but with a little typing time on the computer, programming starts to become clear.
+My name is _Jesse Passeri_.
+Today below is a list of coding terminology learned so far in week 0.
+Coding terms seem complicated at first, but with a little type time on the computer, programming starts to become clear.
 This is not a cheat sheet.
-This is a short record of what i took from these categories below...
+This is a short record of what I took from these categories below in less than one week...

 ---